MahmoudAshraf12/MahmoudAshraf12/README.md

 # Mahmoud Ashraf

 #### React Native Developer and Data Analyst
-I’m Mahmoud Ashraf, have more than 1 year in mobile application development using
+I’m Mahmoud Ashraf, I’m currently working on Elwaha Green as a Data Analyst from june 2022 umtill Now, i have more than 1 year in mobile application development using
 Flutter Platform and React Native.
 A highly resourceful, innovative and competent React Native Developer with
 extensive experience in layout, design and coding of mobile apps with high-volume and lowlatency applications to high availability and performance specifically in React Native format.

 ## Skills and experiance

+* React
 * React Native
 * ⚡ Dart
 * 📫 Flutter